Woodstock Express (Kings Dominion)

 Woodstock Express is a wooden roller coaster located at Kings Dominion in Doswell, Virginia.
-It opened as Scooby-Doo in 1974 after the famous Hanna-Barbera cartoon character.
-Despite being classified as a family roller coaster and located in the children's area of the park, the ride notably has a ride rating of 4 out of 5.
+It opened as Scooby-Doo in 1974 after the Hanna-Barbera cartoon character.
+Despite being classified as a family roller coaster and located in the children's area of the park, the ride notably has a intensity rating of 4 out of 5.

 History

 Opening under the original name Scooby-Doo, the junior roller coaster was one of two attractions that opened during a preview event in 1974 prior to the park's official opening in May 1975 (the other was Lion Country Safari).
 The ride is located in an area of the park previously known as The Happy Land of Hanna-Barbera filled with other attractions that were also themed to cartoons of Hanna-Barbera studios.
 In 1997, the Kidzville section of the park was built up around the ride, and the name was extended to "Scooby-Doo's Ghoster Coaster".
 Following the purchase of Paramount Parks by Cedar Fair in 2006, Scooby-Doo and all other Hanna-Barbera themes were removed, and the roller coaster became simply known as Ghoster Coaster in 2010.
 In 2013, it was renamed again to Woodstock Express as part of the planned expansion of Planet Snoopy.